sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 - `true`
 - `false`

-Keep in mind that in Scala, boolean values are declared with lowercase (*in other languages, this might change*):
+Keep in mind that in Scala, boolean values are declared in lowercase (*in other languages, this might change*):

 ##### **Code**
 ```Scala